ghga-de/ghga-metadata-schema/docs/schema_markdown/Analysis_analysis_methods.md

 # Slot: analysis_methods

-The Analysis Processes associated with an entity.
+The alias of one or more Analysis Methods that are associated with this Analysis.

 URI: [GHGA:Analysis_analysis_methods](https://w3id.org/GHGA/Analysis_analysis_methods)